acritelli/aws-labs/lab_1_build_VPC.md

 # Lab 1: Build a VPC

 Before deploying any other services into the lab environment, we must create a virtual private cloud (VPC).
 A VPC is like a virtual datacenter, spread across multiple availability zones within a region.
-Our VPC will contain the EC2 instances, RDS databases, and other all other services that support our lab environment.
+Our VPC will contain the EC2 instances, RDS databases, and all other services that support our lab environment.

 **Estimated time to complete:** 30 minutes